xbresson/spectral_graph_convnets/README.md

 ### Note
 PyTorch has not yet implemented function torch.mm(sparse, dense) for variables: https://github.com/pytorch/pytorch/issues/2389.
-It will be certainly implemented in the near future but in the meantime, I implemented a new autograd function for sparse variables, called "my_sparse_mm", by subclassing torch.autograd.function and implementing the forward and backward passes.
+It will be certainly implemented but in the meantime, I implemented a new autograd function for sparse variables, called "my_sparse_mm", by subclassing torch.autograd.function and implementing the forward and backward passes.

 ```python